How to Investigate Animal Cruelty in NY State – A Manual of Procedures

 “A constable or police officer must, and any agent or officer of any duly incorporated society for the prevention of cruelty to animals may issue an appearance ticket pursuant to section 150.20 of the criminal procedure law; summon or arrest, and bring before a court or magistrate having jurisdiction, any person offending against any of the provisions of article twenty six of the agriculture and markets law.
 Any officer or agent of any of said societies may lawfully interfere to prevent the perpetration of any act of cruelty upon any animal in his presence.
 Any of said societies may prefer a complaint before any court, tribunal or magistrate having jurisdiction, for the violation of any law relating to or affecting animals and may aid in presenting the law and facts before such court, tribunal or magistrate in any proceeding taken.” (emphasis added)

 We intend for this manual to assist these police officers as much as possible in this difficult and painful task.

 In many jurisdictions, given the high volume of criminal cases, animal neglect and abuse cases rank lower on the totem pole; in some cases, they will not be considered serious enough to be pursued by the District Attorney’s office.
 Thus, the objective of an investigation is to make a case as solid as possible so that its chances of being dealt with are enhanced.
 Even if the DA’s office decides only to plea bargain, the better the case, the better plea bargain the prosecutors can strike to help the animals involved.

-The best way to enhance your chances of successfully investigating animal cruelty and building a solid case, is to be prepared beforehand.
-Thus, before an animal cruelty complaint comes to your attention, review this manual familiarize yourself with the elements and processes that are important to a successful cruelty investigation.
+The best way to enhance your chances of successfully investigating animal cruelty and building a solid case is to be prepared beforehand.
+Thus, before an animal cruelty complaint comes to your attention, review this manual and familiarize yourself with the elements and processes that are important to a successful cruelty investigation.